MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-evaluation-readme.md

     # Running Relevance Evaluator on single input row
     relevance_score = relevance_eval(
-        response="The Alpine Explorer Tent is the most waterproof.", context="From the our product list,"
-        " the alpine explorer tent is the most waterproof."
+        response="The Alpine Explorer Tent is the most waterproof.", query="Which tent is the most waterproof?",
-        " The Adventure Dining Table has higher weight.", query="Which tent is the most waterproof?",
     )